tmpbeing/ash/documentation/topics/advanced/multi-step-actions.md

 ### Shortcuts for hooks

 There are multiple ways to add hooks to actions.
-What we showed above, defining an `Ash.Resource.Change` module, and using the functions in `Ash.Changeset` to add callbacks to the module is the most organized & idiomatic way.
+What we showed above, defining an `Ash.Resource.Change` module, and using the functions in `Ash.Changeset` to add callbacks to the module is the most organized and idiomatic way.
 However, you can also use the following techniques as shorthand.
 In general, prefer to write your changes into modules to keep your resources clean and keep compile times down (more smaller modules is typically better than fewer larger modules).

 #### Anonymous Function Changes